Blue-Ventures-Conservation/GEM/README.md

 <h2>OPERATION</h2>

+Before a the GEEMMM tool can be used, the user must request developer access to Google Earth Engine.
+This can be done by following this [link] (https://signup.earthengine.google.com/) and filling out a simple request form.
+Approval typically takes one or two business days.
+Google Earth Engine is free to use for academic and not for profit enterprises, commercial applications will require special permission.
+Once your Google account has been granted access to Earth Engine, you can now use the GEEMMM tool.

 There are two methods to run the GEEMMM:
 1) Click on the links below and run the scripts.
 Clear instructions are provided in the comments within each script; or
 2) Copy the entire tool into your personal Google Earth Engine Script library.

 The first option is the easiest to execute, and least likely to generate any errors.

 The three links below are associated with each of the three modules discussed above.
 Run them in order, and save the exports for each script